Passwordless

 The SaaS space is slowly but steadily moving away from the use of passwords, with biometric and camera-based methodologies gaining traction.
 But magic links are still the most effective and common way to get things done.
 Let’s take a closer look at this technique and how one can get started with just a few clicks.

-Before starting off, we highly recommend you check out our article about Password Authentication and why it is getting outdated.
+Before starting off, we highly recommend you check out our article about Authentication and why it is getting outdated.
 Besides the obvious security benefits, magic links are helping companies become PLG-d today.

 What are Magic Links?